 Sydney’s City Centre has undergone a transformation in recent years and become a vibrant hub filled with great cafes, fantastic small bars and cool restaurants.
 It also boasts UNESCO World Heritage-listed sites, fashionable shopping, exciting theatre, wonderful galleries, intriguing museums and lots more.

 Things to do

 Its location in the middle of the action means you're spoiled for choice with marvellous attractions.
 The city centre fans out from Circular Quay, near the Sydney Opera House, through the central business district south to Chinatown and Haymarket, and west to Darling Harbour.
-On the eastern side are the Royal Botanic Garden, the Art Gallery of NSW, the and Hyde Park.
+On the eastern side, you’ll find the Royal Botanic Garden, the Art Gallery of NSW, the Australian Museum and Hyde Park.

-Across the road from Hyde Park’s northern end is the UNESCO World Heritage-listed Hyde Park Barracks Museum in Queens Square, which is in the historic Macquarie Street precinct.
+Step back in time at the UNESCO World Heritage-listed Hyde Park Barracks Museum in the historic Macquarie Street precinct.
 Designed by convict architect Francis Greenway, it housed criminals between 1819 and 1848.
 Pretty Hyde Park has the Art Deco-style Archibald Fountain and the ANZAC Memorial, with its evocative sculpture, 'Sacrifice'.

 Take Art Gallery Road through the Domain to get to the Royal Botanic Garden, a tranquil oasis with more than 8,600 plant species found in over 75 different countries.
 Take a tour with an Aboriginal guide and stop by The Calyx for events, workshops or a coffee at the onsite cafe.

 For a breathtaking panorama over the whole city and all the way to the Blue Mountains, head up to the 250m high observation deck of the Sydney Tower Eye.
 If you are brave enough, tackle the skywalk, and afterwards, relax with a drink at the sky-high Bar 83.